hmlauth/LIRI-node-app/README.md

 ```

 ### `log.txt`
-`log.txt` file currently logs all command line run, however, further development will log the output of each command line run.
+`log.txt` file logs the command line and respective output if you want.

 ## How to Use Liri